ytrevor81/Christopher-Stair-Photography-Portfolio/README.md

 # Christopher-Stair-Photography-Portfolio

+A professional portfolio website for a travel photographer.
+The website is:  https://chrisstairphotography.site/

 # Technologies:
 Javascript | Bootstrap CSS | JQuery | HTML | AJAX

-A professional portfolio website for a travel photographer.
 This website was built from scratch, utilizing Bootstrap CSS, JQuery, and customized Javascript.

 # Features:
 - Responsive CSS for all screen displays.